Go Youn-jung: Career

-2019–present: Modelling career
+2019–2021: Beginnings

-After graduating from Seoul Women's University, Go joined MAA Entertainment as a model and actress.
-She began her career by modeling for various commercials, including those for Nike, Giorgio Armani, Ritz Crackers, and SK Telecom.
-In 2021, she was named the ambassador for the French luxury jewelry house Boucheron.
-The following year, in November 2022, she became the new brand muse for Marithé et François Girbaud.
+After graduating from Seoul Women's University, she joined MAA Entertainment as a model and actress.
+She began her career by modeling for various commercials, including those for Nike, Armani, Ritz Crackers, and SK Telecom.
+Go earned income through modeling and used the funds to finance acting lessons.
+After approximately six months of training, she participated in the final audition for the film Parasite in what was her first attempt at a professional role, but she was not selected.
+This experience reportedly motivated her to commit seriously to acting.
+That same year, Go made her debut in the television series He Is Psychometric, playing Kim So-hyun, a single mother.